Car buying tips

 5. Check the safety credentials

-Modern and useful safety features that you may want to look out for include blind-spot and lane-keeping assist, radar-based assisted braking systems (these will slow/stop the car if it detects it's about to crash) and adaptive cruise control (in traffic it will modulate your speed for you, based on the car in front).
+Modern and useful safety features that you may want to look out for include technology such as blind-spot and lane-keeping assist, radar-based assisted braking systems (these will slow/stop the car if it detects it's about to crash) and adaptive cruise control (in traffic it will modulate your speed for you, based on the car in front).

 6. Boot space varies, too

 If you are considering a medium car as your first family car and you have small children, check that the boot will be large enough for your requirements.
 Some medium cars, such as the BMW 1 Series, may not offer sufficient space.
 However, there are some models that offer exceptionally large boots, like the Honda Civic, which have claimed capacities of more than 400 litres with the rear seats in place.

 If you’re buying a medium car you’ll probably be wanting to use the rear seats - so make sure there is a good level of comfort in the back.
 Sloping roof designs can cause issues for access and headroom, although this doesn’t tend to be as much of a problem for hatchbacks.

 Consider legroom for both children and adult rear-seat passengers, check to see if there are Isofix mounting points for a child seat and make sure that the rear doors open wide enough for easy access.
 Also, make sure the rear window frames are not so high that a small child wouldn’t be able to see out (this can exacerbate car sickness, making a mess of your lovely new car).
 If you're buying a medium-sized car for family use, you may want to check out our expert family car buying tips.